vosaul/status.im/content/tutorials.md

 status-dev-cli add '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>
 ```

 That's it!
 You should be able to see your DApp in the chats, and opening it should browse automatically to a page that shows your account information.
-You can also do live-reloading once you're happy with this by running `status-dev-cli watch $PWD '{"whisper-identity": "hello-bot", "dapp-url": "http://<MACHINE-IP>:8080/", "name": "Hello"}' --ip <DEVICE-IP>`
+You can also do live-reloading once you're happy with this by running `status-dev-cli watch $PWD hello-bot --ip <DEVICE-IP>`

 * Known Issues